International Vladimir Nabokov Society Prizes

 Administration and Funding: These prizes are administered, selected, and awarded by the International Vladimir Nabokov Society, and funded by the Vladimir Nabokov Literary Foundation.
 In all cases they will be awarded only where there is work of sufficient merit.
 In the case when two winners share one prize, the prize money will be shared between them.

-Timing: Prizes awarded in 2023 will be for work either submitted (in the case of undergraduate and postgraduate essays, theses and chapters), examined and accepted (in the case of the best dissertation prize) or published (in the case of the other prizes) in the calendar year 2022, except for the Brian Boyd Prize.
-The Brian Boyd Prize was awarded in 2019 for work published 2016 – 2018 and in 2022 for work published 2019 – 2021.
-It will be awarded again in 2025 for work published 2022—2024.
+Timing: Prizes awarded in 2023 will be for work either submitted (in the case of undergraduate and postgraduate essays, theses and chapters), examined and accepted (in the case of the best dissertation prize) or published (in the case of the other prizes) in the calendar year 2022, except for the Jane Grayson and Brian Boyd Prizes which are awarded every two years and every three years, respectively.

 Submission: All academic work and publications to be considered for prizes need to have reached the judges’ attention by April 30.
 Please contact the President and Vice-President of the IVNS, Siggy Frank and Marie Bouchet, email@example.com.